Scientific name: Grus americana

 - USGS – Whooping Cranes past and present

 - The Cornell Lab: Birds of the World – Whooping Crane

 - Wood Buffalo National Park – Whooping Cranes

 Further Resources and Annotated Links

-This article on vulnerable habitat describes how the latest conditions of drought and fire impact the Wood Buffalo National Park’s whooping cranes and disrupt their breeding areas.
+This article describes how conditions of drought and fire can disrupt breeding areas and impact birds, including the whooping crane.